 - Opaque tint contact lenses – Lenses with a non-transparent tint that can completely change your natural eye colour.
 If you have dark eyes, it's recommended that you use this type of lens to change your eye colour, as lighter or transparent colourings might be overpowered by dark eyes.

-- Tinted contact lenses – Lenses that are coloured not for cosmetic reasons, but for the purpose of altering the wearers vision.
+- Tinted contact lenses – Lenses that are coloured not for cosmetic reasons, but for the purpose of altering the wearer's vision.
 Usually green or blue, these are most popular with athletes, or people who spend a lot of time outside.
 Think of them as sunglasses, only contact lenses.

 What Coloured Contacts Can You Buy Now?

-- Freshlook Colourblends – Our most popular coloured contacts, these use a 3-in-1 colour pattern that makes the lenses seem incredibly natural.
-These are great lens if you are looking to alter the colour of a lighter coloured eye, or enhance the colour of a darker eye.
+- Freshlook Colourblends – Our most popular coloured contacts, use a 3-in-1 colour pattern that makes the lenses seem incredibly natural.
+These are great lenses if you are looking to alter the colour of a lighter coloured eye, or enhance the colour of a darker eye.
 Ideal for people looking to change their eye colour while still blending in.
 If matched properly to hair colour and skin tone, you can look like your eye colour of choice was what you were born with

 - Air Optix colours – From the same manufacturer as the Freshlook Colorblends range, the primary difference is the lens material.
 By using a modern silicone hydrogel, six times as much oxygen is able to pass right through the lens, and into your eye.
 This helps keep them feeling healthy and fresh, reducing the likelihood of irritation or infection.
 It also allows these lenses to be worn for one month or up to 30 times over a longer period for occasional wear, as long as they are properly cleaned and handled.